Green Tea Matcha Sugar Cookies

 Can I make them vegan?

-These cookies are already vegan and gluten free, so no need to make any special adjustments!
+These cookies are already vegan and gluten free, so no need to make any special adjustments as long as you use vegan butter!

 We’ll be using apple sauce instead of an egg and gluten free all purpose flour.
 However, you can easily use regular AP flour if you are not gluten free.